Legal

 Regulatory and legal bodies: The Information Commissioner’s Office (ICO), Trading Standards, courts, or law enforcement agencies, where we are required to do so by law or to protect our legal rights.

-Business transfers: If Body & Soul Studios Ltd is sold, merged, or restructured, your personal data may be transferred to the new owner as part of the business assets.
+Business transfers: If Cerese Ltd is sold, merged, or restructured, your personal data may be transferred to the new owner as part of the business assets.
 We will notify you if this happens and explain your options.

-We do not sell your personal data to any third party, and we do not share your data with third parties for their own marketing purposes.
+We do not sell your personal data to any third party.

 7. International Data Transfers

-Some of our third-party service providers are based outside the United Kingdom, including ShootProof and Zoom (both based in the United States).
+Some of our third-party service providers are based outside the United Kingdom, including in the United States.
 When your personal data is transferred outside the UK, we ensure it is protected by appropriate safeguards as required by UK data protection law.
-These safeguards include the UK International Data Transfer Agreement (IDTA) or the UK Addendum to the EU Standard Contractual Clauses, as applicable.
+Depending on the provider, these safeguards include the UK Extension to the EU–US Data Privacy Framework (the “UK–US Data Bridge”), the UK International Data Transfer Agreement (IDTA), or the UK Addendum to the EU Standard Contractual Clauses.

 You can contact us for more information about the specific safeguards in place for any particular transfer.